Manuel Lanzarote

 Manuel 'Manu' Lanzarote Bruno (born 20 January 1984) is a Spanish former professional footballer who played as a left winger or an attacking midfielder.

 He amassed Segunda División totals of 151 matches and 37 goals over six seasons, representing Lleida, Sabadell, Alavés and Zaragoza.
-He made 17 appearances in La Liga with Espanyol, and also played professionally in Greece and India.
+He made 17 appearances in La Liga with Espanyol, and also played in Greece and India.

 Club career

 Born in Barcelona, Catalonia, Lanzarote finished his youth career with FC Barcelona, and played his first three years as a senior with the C and B teams.
 In summer 2005 he signed with neighbouring UE Lleida in Segunda División, but after being sparingly used in the first part of the season, moved to Atlético Madrid B on loan in January 2006.

 Lanzarote returned to Lleida in June, but after again seeing limited playing time he joined Real Oviedo also of the third division in January 2007.
 After being relegated with the Asturians, he signed for UE Sant Andreu from Tercera División.

 Lanzarote scored eight goals in his first year with his new club, helping it return to division three at the first attempt.
 In his second he netted 14 times in all competitions, as the team went on to miss out on two consecutive promotions in the play-offs.

 On 19 August 2010, Lanzarote joined CD Atlético Baleares also in the third tier.
 Twelve days later, he terminated his contract and moved to SD Eibar in the same league after paying his buyout clause of €20,000 himself.

 After scoring 11 times for the Armeros, Lanzarote signed with CE Sabadell FC.
 He played his first game in the second division nearly six years on 27 August 2011, starting in a 2–1 home win against SD Huesca.
 His first goal came on 26 October, in a 2–2 draw at Xerez CD.